am-i-rit/rashbot/README.md

-# Rash-bot
+# Rashbot

-Rash-bot is a chess engine written from scratch in C++17.
+Rashbot is a chess engine written from scratch in C++17.
 It includes a bitboard-based chess implementation, an iterative-deepening Negamax search, an SDL3 graphical interface, perft testing, and a basic Universal Chess Interface (UCI) executable.

-The name is inspired by Rashid Nezhmetdinov and his aggressive style of chess.

 ## Features